-A. Any existing or proposed use which is determined to be in conflict with any existing ordinance or laws of Jefferson County or law or regulation of the State of West Virginia

-- or other governmental agency shall be prohibited even though such use may be allowed under the terms of this ordinance. - B. No land use shall be conducted that creates any injurious, noxious, or otherwise objectionable fire, explosive heat, or other hazard; noise, or vibration; smoke, dust, odor, gases, or other form of air pollution; or emit dangerous radioactivity in such a manner that if permitted would adversely affect the uses of an adjacent property or contaminate the ground water or surface waterways of the County.
+- A. Any existing or proposed use which is determined to be in conflict with any existing ordinance or laws of Jefferson County or law or regulation of the State of West Virginia or other governmental agency shall be prohibited even though such use may be allowed under the terms of this Ordinance. - B. No land use shall be conducted that creates any injurious, noxious, or otherwise objectionable fire, explosive heat, or other hazard; noise, or vibration; smoke, dust, odor, gases, or other form of air pollution; or emit dangerous radioactivity in such a manner that if permitted would adversely affect the uses of an adjacent property or contaminate the ground water or surface waterways of the County.
 All land uses generating such conditions shall comply with the appropriate State and Federal Codes.
-Such compliance with applicable State and Federal laws shall be deemed as compliance with this Ordinance. - C. Any development which would destroy the historical character of a property listed on the West Virginia or National Register of Historic Places shall not be permitted. - D. No materials or waste should be stored on a property in a form that could be transported to adjacent property by wind or water or other natural causes or forces. - E. All methods of industrial waste or sewage treatment and disposal shall be in accordance with County, State and Federal Codes. - F. Jails, prisons and/or penal institutions shall be prohibited in all zones except the industrial/commercial zone.
+Such compliance with applicable State and Federal laws shall be deemed as compliance with this Ordinance. - C. Any development which would destroy the historical character of a property listed on the West Virginia or National Register of Historic Places shall not be permitted. - D. No materials or waste should be stored on a property in a form that could be transported to adjacent property by wind or water or other natural causes or forces. - E. All methods of industrial waste or sewage treatment and disposal shall be in accordance with County, State and Federal Codes.

+- F. Jails, prisons and/or penal institutions shall be prohibited in all zoning districts except the Industrial-Commercial District and the Major Industrial District.
 The Development Review System does not supersede this prohibition. - G. No gambling or casino type game of chance (video or mechanical) that provides any type of payoff or remuneration shall be permitted anywhere in Jefferson County unless expressly and explicitly permitted and authorized by the West Virginia Code as amended.
-Provided, however, that such use shall only be permitted in the Industrial/Commercial Zone and shall be processed through the Development Review System (Article 6 and 7).
-6, 23 - This prohibition does not apply to betting on horses or pari-mutuel betting on horses.
+Provided, however, that such use shall only be permitted in the Industrial-Commercial District and the Major Industrial District and shall be processed through the Development Review System (Article 6 and 7).

+This prohibition does not apply to betting on horses or pari-mutuel betting on horses.
 Furthermore, this prohibition does not apply to such uses that existed at the time of the adoption of this ordinance.
-The Development Review System shall not supersede this prohibition in the Residential Growth Zone, the Rural Agricultural Zone, the Village Zone, or the Residential/Light Industrial/Commercial Zone. - H. For parcels located east of the Shenandoah River or which are in a natural, undisturbed condition within 1000 feet of the Potomac and Shenandoah Rivers and Opequon Creek, no use shall be permitted without adherence to the requirements for retention of land in a natural, undisturbed area as spelled out in Section 22.504 of the Jefferson County Subdivision and Land Development Regulations. - I. No sales of fireworks are permitted outside the commercial zones, and are subject to the requirements of for such use in Article 8.8,23 - J. Vehicle signs left parked or standing on a public right-of-way, public property or private property.
-12 - K. Adult arcades, adult bookstores, adult cabarets, adult mini motion picture theaters, adult saunas, adult theaters, sexual encounter establishments, sexual paraphernalia stores, massage parlors and any sign advertising the operation thereof, shall not be permitted in the Rural, Village, Residential Growth and Residential-Light Industrial-Commercial Districts.
+The Development Review System shall not supersede this prohibition in any zoning district other than the Industrial-Commercial District or the Major Industrial District.

+- H. For parcels located east of the Shenandoah River or which are in a natural, undisturbed condition within 1000 feet of the Potomac and Shenandoah Rivers and Opequon Creek, no use shall be permitted without adherence to the requirements for retention of land in a natural, undisturbed area as spelled out in Section 22.504 of the Jefferson County Subdivision and Land Development Regulations. - I. No sales of fireworks are permitted outside of the Industrial-Commercial, Residential-Light Industrial-Commercial, General Commercial, Highway Commercial, Light Industrial, and Major Industrial zoning districts, and are subject to the requirements of for such use in Article 8. - J. Vehicle signs left parked or standing on a public right-of-way, public property or private property. - K. Adult arcades, adult bookstores, adult cabarets, adult mini motion picture theaters, adult saunas, adult theaters, sexual encounter establishments, sexual paraphernalia stores, massage parlors and any sign advertising the operation thereof, shall only be permitted in the Industrial-Commercial District.

-No conditional use permit shall be approved for any of these uses.
+No conditional use permit shall be approved for any of these adult uses in any zoning district.
 This provision does not apply to any specific existing use that legally qualifies as a nonconforming use.